perlahjartardottir/Fraunhofer/README.md

 <a name='install'>Install</a>
 =======
-Below is a list of the programs that need to be installed on a new computer to start working on the system.
+Below is a list of the programs that needs to be installed on a new computer to start working on the system.
 More thorough guide on how to get the programs working can be found at the end of this documentation.
 Note that the server computer should have all of this already installed and you can make changes to the live database without having to download anything.

 <a name='mysql-workbench'>MySQL workbench</a>